Download this example as a Jupyter notebook or a Python script.

 <PartImpactedSubstancesQueryResult: 2 PartWithImpactedSubstances results>

-A PartImpactedSubstancesQueryResult object contains three properties: impacted_substances_by_part, impacted_substances_by_legislation and impacted_substances.
+A PartImpactedSubstancesQueryResult object contains three properties: impacted_substances_by_part, impacted_substances_by_legislation, and impacted_substances.
 They provide different views of the impacted substances at different levels of granularity.

-This property is structured first as a list of PartWithImpactedSubstancesResult objects, each of which contains a dictionary of lists of ImpactedSubstance objects keyed by legislation, or a single flat list of all substances.
+This property is structured first as a list of PartWithImpactedSubstancesResult objects, each of which contains a dictionary of lists of ImpactedSubstance objects keyed by legislation or a single flat list of all substances.

 [5]: